TomatorCZ/master-thesis/Notes/Thesis/Proposal.md

 **var seperated by commas**

-1. More key strokes.
-It starts to raise question if it brings an advantage of safe key strokes.
+1. More keystrokes.
+It starts to raise the question if it brings the advantage of saving keystrokes.

 ```csharp
 Foo<var, string, List<var>, var>(arg1, arg2, arg3);